acceleratedscience/omgui-frontend/README.md

 -   Depending on the file type, the `data` attribute will contain a string (for text-based files) or an object (for structured data files).
 -   Different file types (as defined by the file extension) will open in different file viewers.
     -   <ins>Molecule viewer:</ins> For displaying `.mol.json` files, which contain an OpenAD-native molecule object.
-Industry-standard molecules file formats like `.pdb` and `.mdl` are transformed on-the-fly and will also open in the molecule viewer.
+Industry-standard molecules file formats like `.pdb` and `.mol` are transformed on-the-fly and will also open in the molecule viewer.
     -   <ins>Molecule set viewer:</ins> For displaying `molset.json` files, which contain a list of OpenAD-native molecule objects.
 Industry-standard molecule set files like `.sdf` or `.smi` are transformed on-the-fly and will also open in the molecule set viewer.
     -   <ins>Data viewer:</ins> For `.csv` files and Jupyter dataframes.
     -   <ins>Text viewer:</ins> For text-based files like `.txt`, `.md` and `.yml`
     -   <ins>JSON viewer:</ins> For `.json` files
+    -   All other files (eg. `.pdf`) will be opened by the native application of your operating system (eg. Preview on macOS).
+        To see how file extensions are mapped to the appropriate file viewer, see [below](#adding-support-for-new-file-types).
--   The file object is then consumed by `loadItem()` in the FileStore.
+-   The file object and its data is then consumed by `loadItem()` in the FileStore.

 Currently there's a molecule viewer, a molecule set viewer, a data viewer (to be integrated) and a text viewer.
-All other files (eg. a PDF) will be opened by the native application of your operating system (eg. Preview on macOS).
-To see how file extensions are mapped to the appropriate file viewer, see [below](#adding-support-for-new-file-types).

 <br>